Tamara Lich: Arrest and trial

 When Lich visited the spectator's gallery of the Alberta Legislature in late February 2023, she was applauded by sitting politicians, after she was introduced as "a grandma, a musician, and a true leader within the freedom movement" by independent politician Drew Barnes.

 In March 2023, government prosecutors were accused of malice after phone records between Chris Barber and Lich were briefly released online.
 Content included personal details and business communications unconnected to the convoy protest.
 Barber's legal team, with support from the Crown, secured a publication ban to protect his and Lich's privacy.
 The Crown stated that the data release was an oversight.
 Barber's defence also briefly released the same records.

 On April 3, 2025, Lich and Barber were convicted of mischief.
 The judge found that the two had regularly encouraged others to join and remain in the convoy despite the negative effects on downtown Ottawa.
 Lich and Barber were both acquitted of intimidation and counselling intimidation, with the judge holding that their repeated calls to remain peaceful was fatal to those charges because they negated the necessary menace or violence.
 The pair was also acquitted of obstructing police and counselling someone to obstruct police.
 A charge of counselling someone to commit mischief was dropped by prosecutors against both Barber and Lich as unnecessary after the mischief conviction.
-Sentencing was scheduled for April 16.
+Lich and Barber were sentenced to 12 months of house arrest followed by six months of curfew.